History of Inuit clothing: Adoption of Inuit garments by non-Inuit

 Cross-cultural adoption of clothing was hardly one-sided.
 During this period, non-Inuit whalers, missionaries, and explorers all made use of Inuit clothing, which was known to be extremely effective for the climate.
-Effectiveness of fur garments was not the only consideration for non-Inuit: social and economic factors also played a part.
+Social and economic factors also played a part in driving non-Inuit to adopt skin clothing.
 Because there was less effort to colonize the Arctic regions with white settlers when compared to more temperate regions, some Europeans may have felt less social pressure to wear European clothing.
 For others, adopting Inuit clothing signified their own prowess in surviving a difficult environment.
 Inuit oral history records that some explorers, such as Graham Rowley, were known for wearing their skin garments poorly.

 European whalers sometimes adopted Inuit garments for Arctic travel, occasionally even going so far as to hire entire families of Inuit to travel with them and sew skin clothing.
 Use of Inuit clothing reportedly reduced deaths from exposure on whaling ships.
 By the mid-1800s, it was common for American and British polar explorers to trade for or commission Inuit garments.
 Canadian explorers Diamond Jenness and Vilhjalmur Stefansson lived with the Inuit during the Canadian Arctic Expedition (1913–1916), adopting Inuit clothing and making in-depth studies of its construction.
 The Scandinavian personnel of the Fifth Thule Expedition (1922–1924) did the same.